alexgaarciia/AIMathAnalysis/README.md

 In the rapidly evolving field of artificial intelligence, particularly in the domain of language models, "prompting" emerges as a pivotal concept.
 This term refers to the method of interacting with an AI language model by providing it with specific inputs (prompts), which guide the model in generating a desired output.

 The goal of this project is to evaluate ChatGPT's ability to interpret and respond to prompts with varying levels of specificity, determining whether it requires detailed background context for effective problem-solving or if it can efficiently derive solutions from minimal information.

+### What is a prompt?
+A prompt is essentially an input statement or question given to an AI model.
+It acts as a catalyst that initiates the model's generation process, leading to a variety of potential outputs.
+Prompts can vary significantly in complexity, ranging from simple questions to detailed instructions or scenarios.

+#### Prompting techniques
+In the course of this paper, we focuse particularly on two advanced prompting techniques: **zero-shot learning** and **zero-shot chain of thought** (zero-shot-CoT).
+- Zero-shot learning: Zero-shot learning is a technique where the AI model responds to prompts without any prior specific training or examples related to that task.
+It relies on the model's pre-trained knowledge and its ability to generalize from that knowledge to new scenarios.
+- Zero-shot-CoT: It constitutes a nuanced extension of the zero-shot technique.
+In this approach, the model is prompted to articulate its reasoning process step by step, leading to the final answer.
+This method not only sheds light on the model's decision-making process but also enhances the clarity and interpretability of its responses.
+To do this, the sentence "Let's think step by step" is added at the end of the prompt.

 ### Available resources
 First off, we would like to know if there are already some investigations/guides in this regard.
 We found out that there are no specific texts on the most efficient way of prompting Wolfram Mathematica with ChatGPT.
 However, there is an interesting introduction to using the plugin in the offical Wolfram webpage: [Wolfram ChatGPT](https://www.wolfram.com/wolfram-plugin-chatgpt/index.php.en?source=footer).
 It provides an installation guide and some applications of it and, at the end of the page, there is a link about [using the Wolfram Plugin for ChatGPT](https://www.youtube.com/watch?v=EOQV9VakBgE&ab_channel=Wolfram), where several prompts are tested.